tomnor/channelpack/docs/overview_examples.rst

 Spread sheet
 ------------

-The library `xlrd` is used, so xls and xlsx types of spread sheets are supported.
+Code from the library `xlrd` is used, xls and xlsx types of spread sheets are supported.

 :func:`~channelpack.sheetpack`